There are many ways you can shrink the size of your carbon footprint: bike to work, eat less meat, turn down your thermostat. All of which are great.

 Those are some pretty good reasons to plant a tree.

 Want more facts about your carbon footprint?
-Download the poster below and find our where your carbon emissions are coming from!
+Download the poster below and discover where your carbon emissions are coming from!

 We plant trees on 4 continents around the world.
 Want to choose where yours are planted?